alanxoc3/dotfiles/README.md

 - [physlock](https://github.com/xyb3rt/physlock).
 A simple solution to lock a linux computer including all TTYs.
 - [sway](https://github.com/swaywm/sway).
 Tiling window manager for wayland.
 I wanna switch to hyperland though.
 - [tailscale](https://tailscale.com/).
 Very easy way to setup a vpc between laptops/servers.
-- [warpd](https://github.com/rvaiya/warpd).
+- [warpd](https://github.com/janmejay/warpd/tree/master).
 A keynav replacement that works with wayland.
+Pointing to a fork that fixes it on sway.
 Currently has a bug when used with fcitx5.
 - [waylock](https://github.com/ifreund/waylock).
 Simple wayland lock screen.
 New version uses the ext-session-lock wayland protocol.
 - [wlr-randr](https://sr.ht/~emersion/wlr-randr/).
 Monitor management randr tool but for wayland.